DOI10.47051/YZRY9660

 Distribution of Trilepida anthracina in Ecuador

 Figure 2: Distribution of Trilepida anthracina in Ecuador.
+The star corresponds to the type locality: Baños, Tungurahua province.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Trilepida is derived from the Greek words treis (meaning “three”) and lepis (meaning “scale”).8 It refers to the presence of three supralabial scales, a characteristic that separates snakes of this genus from other blind snakes.1 The specific epithet anthracina, which is derived from the Latin word anthrakinus (meaning “coal-black”),9 refers to the blackish coloration of this snake.10
+Etymology: The name Trilepida is derived from the Greek words treis (=three) and lepis (=scale),8 referring to the presence of three supralabial scales, a characteristic that separates snakes of this genus from other blind snakes.1 The specific epithet anthracina is derived from the Latin word anthrakinus (=coal-black),9 referring to the blackish coloration.10

-See it in the wild: Black Thread-Snakes cannot be expected to be seen reliably using standard methods of field herping, since individuals are recorded accidentally and no more than once every few months.
-One way to increase the odds of finding individuals is by actively digging in areas of soft soil or by turning over rocks and logs in suitable habitats.
+See it in the wild: Black Thread-Snakes are recorded accidentally at a rate of about once every few months along the valley of the Río Pastaza in Tungurahua province.
+One way to increase the odds of finding individuals is by actively digging in areas of soft soil or by turning over rocks and logs along forest edge habitats.

 Acknowledgments: Special thanks to Darwin Núñez, David Salazar, and Maritza Copo for providing natural history information and locality records for Trilepida anthracina.
 Thanks to María Jose Quiroz for finding the individual of Trilepida anthracina photographed in this account.